How to Choose the Right Fridge for Your Home

 Pay Attention to Energy Ratings

-- Annual energy consumption (kWh)
+- Annual energy consumption (kWh) – gives a clearer picture of running costs

 Features: What’s Worth It?